TurBoss/sam11/README.md

 In theory, UNIX uses the unallocated free blocks at the end of a drive as swap space, and not allowing this could cause programs or the system to crash.

+##### RK05 surface

+![rk05 surface](./media/rk05_surface.png)
-Luckily, being just SD card images, we don't have to worry about problems like this!
+Luckily, being just SD card images, we don't have to worry about the problems real RK05s had, like this!
 Just keep your fingers clean ;)
-![rk05 surface](./media/rk05_surface.png)

 ### As optional modules the emulator also supports

+1. LP11 Line Printer
+   a.
+This requires defining a printable object in platform.h like so:
+   `#define LP_PRINTER Serial2`
+   b.
+The module still works without this, but simply won't actually print out anywhere

 ### The following modules are WIP, but will be supported